-This is because most businesses know that you want the best for your big day and that you will be perhaps be willing to pay a premium - so most do not hesitate to up their prices.
+This is because most businesses know you want the best for your big day and that you will be willing to pay a premium.

 There is nothing stopping you from getting a quote for a standard function or event and trying to make the company stick to it should they want to up the price once they know it is for a wedding - unless they can demonstrate a valid reason.

-You should do this for everything from the venue to your cake, your honeymoon and hairdresser to your wedding DJ.
+You should do this for everything from the venue and cake to your honeymoon and hairdresser.

-Even if you have your heart set on specific location or a preferred florist, this is still worth doing as you can always use cheaper quotes elsewhere to try to drive down the final price even further.
+Even if you have your heart set on a specific location or a preferred florist, this is still worth doing as you can always use cheaper quotes elsewhere to try to drive down the final price at your chosen supplier.

-It is always worth asking whether there is any room to negotiate on the price you are quoted - especially if you are happy to book there and then for the right price, have a large number of guests, or you are booking for a less popular time of year.
+It is always worth asking whether there is any room to negotiate on the price you are quoted - especially if you are happy to book there and then for the right price, have a large number of guests, can pay in cash, or you are booking for a less popular time of year.

-If you are not able to get them to lower the price you should try asking for extras to be added in instead.
+If you are not given a lower price, try asking for extras to be added in instead.
 They may be more open to this idea and it will mean that you will be getting more for your money.

-Steer clear of Saturdays: The cost of hiring a venue for the wedding and the reception can be cut by opting to tie the knot on a Friday, Sunday or another week day rather than the traditional Saturday.
+Steer clear of Saturdays.
+The cost of hiring a venue for the wedding and the reception can be cut by opting to tie the knot on an alternative day such as a Sunday or Monday.

-This is because many of the most popular wedding locations get booked up years in advance for Saturday weddings, and as a result of the high demand they can afford to charge high prices.
+This is because many of the most popular wedding locations get booked up years in advance for Saturday weddings, and high demand leads to high prices.

-If you have a family member with a flair for photography or the next Jamie Oliver as an uncle you could negotiate their skills for your wedding day rather than them buying you a traditional wedding gift.
+If you have a family member with a flair for photography or an uncle whose the next Jamie Oliver you could ask them to donate their skills for your wedding day in place of a traditional wedding gift.

-As well as saving you money, it will also make the service more personal from someone you know and trust.
+As well as saving money, it will also make the service more personal if it’s from someone you know and trust.